hci-a-if-its-2019/assignment-3-ojoakua-10bit/README.md

  - **Reference**: <!-- TODO: give reference -->
 <!-- Provide line-number(s) or time-code(s) referred by feedback/incidence observed on the screen. -->
- - **Feedback**: Mostly positive, first participant complains about the text content feels too full although the text is not too small for mobile [<!-- TODO: give reference -->].
+ - **Feedback**: Somewhat positive, first participant complains about the text content feels too full although the text is not too small for mobile [<!-- TODO: give reference -->].
+First participant feels the color feels too generic (only black over white background) but the second participant don't mind about it.
+First participant commented about the absence of thread categorization *(Actually I don't get what he mean but I think he refers to breadcrumbs.
+If so, it means that the he don't know the existence of breadcrumbs there)*.
+The second participant commented about the absence of the informations of other thread on the site like "Hot Threads", "New Threads" and "Last Commented Threads"
 <!-- Provide feedback (positive or negative) given by the participants, if any. -->
  - **Incidence**: N/A
 <!-- Critical incidences (breakdowns or problems encountered by the participants) and/or mistakes committed by the participants, if any. -->
  - **Reason**: N/A
 <!-- Explain the reason for the breakdowns or the negative feedback observed on the screen. -->
- - **Resolution**: Consider to reconfigure the text spacing or font size and add some information about other thread.
+ - **Resolution**: Consider to reconfigure the text spacing or font size, redesign the breadcrumbs and add some information about other thread.
 <!-- Suggest any modifications that might be made to the UI to address the issues in this `OBSERVATION 1`. -->

 #### OBSERVATION 2